-From school closures to banning of large gatherings to shutdown of non-essential businesses to military-enforced quarantines, countries around the world have taken a range of measures to flatten the coronavirus curve.
+From school closures to banning large gatherings to the shutdown of non-essential businesses to military-enforced quarantines, countries worldwide have taken a range of measures to flatten the coronavirus curve.

 While these initiatives are absolutely necessary to fight this global pandemic that threatens the fabric of our society, they do impose hefty mental health costs at the individual level.

 For the first time since the inception of YouTube’s comments section, a majority can agree on something – prolonged social distancing is not fun.

 Even an introvert like me – who has always been mildly allergic to large crowds, and considered confinement a natural habitat – is having trouble navigating the perpetual homebound state.

 But this virus brings about much more than feelings of loneliness, and the daily stress of catching and spreading it.

 COVID-19 Have Different Impacts on the Rich and the Poor

 The world economy has taken a severe hit following the (hopefully temporary) closures of most non-essential businesses.